and Mass Transit Security Challenges

 man years of wasted time translate to about 220 life times -

-security delays would be the same as killing 440 middle aged
+the time and fractions of so many people's lives wasted by security delays would be the same as killing 440 middle aged

 people each year on the NY subway system alone.